TUMFARSynchrony/SynthARium/backend/README.md

 # Configuration

+In the `backend` folder: copy the `config.json.template` file and rename it to `config.json`.
-The backend can be configured using the `backend/config.json`.
+Then the backend can be configured using the `backend/config.json`.

 -   `experimenter_password` - str: password experimenters must provide to authenticate themselves
 -   `host` - str : host address the backend should use